AlbanMontaigu/docker-nginx/README.md

 ## Getting the source

-On GitHub with my [docker-nginx](https://github.com/AlbanMontaigu/docker-nginx).
+On GitHub with my [docker-nginx](https://github.com/AlbanMontaigu/docker-nginx) project.

 ## You could be interested by